Tom Kilburn: Awards and honours

-The Kilburn Building at the University of Manchester was named in his honour in 2001.

 Personal life

 Kilburn married Irene Marsden in 1943 and had two children, one daughter and one son.
 Kilburn habitually holidayed with his family in Blackpool but was always back in time for Manchester United F.C.'s first match of the football season.
 He claimed that watching Manchester United win the 1968 European Cup Final at Wembley stadium was the best day of his life.
 He took early retirement in 1981 to care for his ailing wife, who was suffering from chronic bronchitis, but she died on 3 August 1981, two weeks before his retirement.

 After his wife's death, Kilburn lived alone in the modest house they had shared in Manchester.
 He did not own a personal computer.
 In 1998 he unveiled a fully functional replica of the Manchester Baby at the Manchester Museum of Science and Industry.
 He died at Trafford General Hospital in Davyhulme of pneumonia following abdominal surgery on 17 January 2001.